Children's Literature: Writing for Children

 Credits

-Degree Requirements ( 32 credits)
+Degree Requirements (32 credits)

-Graduate students in the MFA (Writing for Children) degree program typically carry between eight and ten credits in the fall, spring, and summer semesters after an initial semester of eight credits.
+Full-time graduate students in the MFA (Writing for Children) degree program typically carry between eight and ten credits in the fall, spring, and summer semesters after an initial semester of eight credits.
 Students considering registering for more than ten credits per term must consult with the graduate program director.

-Required and Elective Courses (32 credits)
+MFA Required Courses (24 credits)

 CHL401 Criticism of Literature for Children 4